Leikhamton

-Leikhamton is a 2014 Indian Meitei language film directed by Tej Kshetri and produced by Th.
+Leikhamton is a 2014 Manipuri film directed by Tej Kshetri and produced by Th.
 Leishang.
 It stars Maya Choudhury as the titular protagonist with Gokul Athokpam and Sushmita Mangsatabam in the lead roles.
 The story and screenplay of the film was written by Ksh.
 Subadani.
 Poirei Thokchom composed the soundtrack and Ksh.
 Subadani and Tej Kshetri wrote the lyrics.

 Leikhamton was released at Bhagyachandra Open Air Theatre (BOAT), Imphal on 6 October 2014.

 About

 The film is about a widow Leikham (Maya Choudhury) who bravely faces the hurdles of life by driving a van for her livelihood.
 The film depicts the consequences met after Leikham's son got married and also narrates how her husband died.
 Gokul Athokpam plays double role in the film.